peaclab/PACT/README.md

 # Example Script Test Cases:
 We have provided several script test cases in the Example folder for the users to test.

-* The test chip sizes are set to 5mmX5mm, 10mmX10mm, 20mmX20mm.
+* The test chip sizes are set to 5mmX5mm, 10mmX10mm, and 20mmX20mm.

 * We include uniform power density test cases of [40-200] W/cm<sup>2</sup>.